 Choosing a field that you are very passionate about is the ideal choice.
-It certainly feels nice to hear such advice – especially when a billionaire speaking in front of the graduating class at a university cites it as “one of the keys to success.”
+It certainly feels nice to hear such advice, especially when a billionaire speaking in front of the graduating class at a university cites it as “One of the keys to success.”
 Yes, you too can become rich by following your dreams!

-On the other hand, you’ve probably heard of people who champion the pursuit of the almighty dollar and attempt to persuade others to opt for a career that will ensure a financially stable life.
+On the other hand, you’ve probably heard of people who champion the pursuit of the almighty dollar, and attempt to persuade others to opt for a career that will ensure a financially stable life.
 The practical and pragmatic routes are preferred by these individuals.
-However, it doesn’t feel very satisfying to eschew passion in favour of practicality when settling for a career doesn’t it?
+However, it doesn’t feel very satisfying to eschew passion in favour of practicality when settling for a career, doesn’t it?

 So which is the better option?

 Like most things in life, it’s a gradient; there are no hard lines.
-There world is not black and white – more like many shades of gray.
+There world is not black and white – more like shades of gray.
 There are many pros and cons to take into account.